linode/docs/docs/guides/development/version-control/subversion-svn-tutorial/index.md

 When you issue the command to create a new branch, you create a commit in the Subversion repository and a new directory and revision is created.

-To start working on your new branch, use the `checkout` subcommand to check out a new working copy of the branch:
+To start working on your new branch, use the `checkout` subcommand to check out a new working copy of your new branch:

     svn checkout http://example-subversion-server.com/repos/exampl_project/branches/new-branch-name

 ### Updating a Subversion Working Copy

 It's important to update your local Subversion working copy so that it's synced with the project's latest revision.
-In this way, your working copy receives the latest updates by your collaborators.
+This is how your working copy receives the latest updates by your collaborators.

 To update your working copy, use the following command: